Encharted Cook

 Chocolate Mousse in glass cups topped with whipped cream, chocolate shavings, and a cocktail cherry.

-More Chocolate Treats You Will Love
+More Chocolate Treats You'll Love

 • Creamy Hot Chocolate is in two small pink mugs and garnished with chocolate sprinkles.
 A small dish of mini oreos is in the foreground.